docsmatter/docsmatter.org-obsolete/content/post/jira-release-notes-in-release-management-app.md

 If your company is using the [Release Management](https://marketplace.atlassian.com/apps/1221946/release-management-roadmap-jira-cloud?tab=overview&hosting=cloud) app to manage, plan, and control your software releases, you can also use its functionality to generate the release notes out of this app.

-The **Release Management** app comes with a special generator that allows you to create release notes using special templates:
+The **Release Management** app comes with a special generator that allows you to create release notes using templates:

 * You can use the default templates.
-* If the default templates do not meet your needs, you can customize them, for example, by adding a new columns or fields to them.
+* If the default templates do not meet your needs, you can customize them, for example, by adding a new column or field to them.
 * It's always a good idea to use one of the existing templates as the basis for your new template, but you can also create a new template from scratch, if necessary.

 ## Example